Tearsheet

 AI Analysis | Feedback

-Benjamin Huston co-founded Carvana and has served as its Chief Operating Officer since the company's inception in 2012.
-Prior to Carvana, he co-founded Looterang, a card-linking platform, in 2011 and served as its Chief Executive Officer from 2011 to 2012.
-From 2008 to 2011, Mr. Huston was an associate at Latham and Watkins, a global law firm, where he focused on regulatory affairs.
+Mr. Huston co-founded Carvana in 2012 and has served as its Chief Operating Officer since its inception.
+From 2011 to 2012, he co-founded and served as CEO of Looterang, a card-linking platform.
+Prior to that, he was an associate at Latham and Watkins, a global law firm, from 2008 to 2011, focusing on regulatory affairs.

-Ryan Keeton co-founded Carvana and has been its Chief Brand Officer since the company's inception in 2012.
-Before co-founding Carvana, he worked as a principal at the Montero Group, a strategic consultancy firm, from 2010 to 2012, where he advised both global public and private companies on strategic and business initiatives.
-From 2008 to 2010, Mr. Keeton served as Director of Strategic Marketing for George P. Johnson, a global marketing agency.
+Mr. Keeton co-founded Carvana in 2012 and has served as its Chief Brand Officer since its inception.
+Prior to joining Carvana, he was a principal at the Montero Group, a strategic consultancy firm, from 2010 to 2012, advising global public and private companies on strategic and business initiatives.
+From 2008 to 2010, Mr. Keeton was the Director of Strategic Marketing for George P. Johnson, a global marketing agency.

 AI Analysis | Feedback